No one wants to wear their poverty.

 MAKING A DIFFERENCE

-– Student who participated in Operation School Bell
+– District employee who referred students to Operation School Bell